jhu-saw/sawOptoforceSensor/sawOptoforce/README.md

 the JSON file specifies the correct `cal-matrix` and you specify where the forces are applied by invoking the `SetLength` write command.

+The final calibration  matrix for OMD-45-FE-1000N sensor can be found in share/calibration_matrix_OMD-45-FE-1000N_sensor.matrix_30.json

 Links
 =====